 Even if you aren't certified, some excursions allow you and your kids (ages 12 and older -- check at the time of booking) to try an introductory dive with an instructor.
 A few cruise lines, including Royal Caribbean, will even arrange for you to get PADI certified on a cruise.

 Water-loving tweens and teens not yet ready for real dives can try snuba instead.
-Part scuba diving, part snorkeling, this underwater sport involves hooking your mask to an oxygen tank that floats above you, so you're never far from the surface.
+Part scuba diving, part snorkelling, this underwater sport involves hooking your mask to an oxygen tank that floats above you, so you're never far from the surface.
 Snuba is offered at plenty of warm-weather ports in the Caribbean and Pacific.
 (Age minimums vary should a younger sibling want to join the fun.)

 Surfing and Standup Paddle-boarding